AusCoder/kanboard/README.md

 * design the data structures
     * what information does a card contain
     * what information does the board contain
 * will there be any "state" to the overall UI of the board?

+* set up routes file
+* add express server
+	* add middleware
+* add serverside rendering
+	* do this once express is setup, this will do away with the index.html page
 * setup database
     * think about the tables/fields in the database
-* setup basic html page
-* will there be different routes to the app?
-    * one route will suffice
 * write some basic presentational components
     * these will be independent of how information flows through the app (ie doesn't depend on redux vs flux vs manual data handling)
     * header